justinhunt/moodlecst/README.md

 If you don't have it installed already, install [Node.js](https://nodejs.org/) .
 From the Moodle MoodleCST activity, as a teacher there is a "Node Server" tab.
 You can start/stop the Node.js server from there.
-If you prefer to start/stop it manually this can be done from

-From the MoodleCST app's root folder, via the following command:
+If you prefer to start/stop it manually, from the MoodleCST app's root folder isue the following command:
 ```
 node app.js
 ```